Healthy Homes Assessment Stokes Valley

 Draught Stopping Stokes Valley

-If you can feel external air entering or the air is clear out of a hole or gap and you can feel it, it’s likely a crack or crack that needs sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit into the house need to be sealed.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be blocked off.
-Property managers and landlords are responsible for making sure that such draughts are squelched as far as possible.
+If you are able to feel external air flowing in or the air is clear from a hole or gap, then it’s most likely a gap or crack that requirements sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+Cracks that are greater than 3mm and let air into or out within your house require the sealing.
+In the case of an open fireplace isn’t used it can cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent possible.

-There is no need to block off gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be required to allow for the movement of the building when the household heats and cools, to allow them to be closed and opened instead of than being stuck.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the household heats and cools, in order to let them be closed and opened rather than securing.
+We will test all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections